maxhatchlearn/max-assessment-stories/max_assessment_stories.md

   integer :section_id
   boolean :complete

+Project
+  string :name
+  string :language
+  text :spec
+  *** need to attach a zip file with paperclip

 ** a section might have a name then markdown then challenge then markdown then a fiddle

+** a section might have a name then markdown then a project

 ** a page might have a bunch of terminal sessions in it, in which case it will not actually be one page, but a next button will appear because the terminal session takes up the whole page